This is the multi-page printable view of this section. Click here to print.

 - Archive backup frequency is recommended at 1 hour.
 Selecting 5 minutes, 10 minutes, or 30 minutes may affect DB performance

-Audit Log Settings Select Whether to save Audit Log - Select Use to configure the Audit Log function
+Audit Log Settings Select Whether to save Audit Log - Select Use to configure the Audit Log feature

-- DDL, user connection information records are saved
+- DDL and user connection information records are saved

-Parameter Required DB configuration parameters - Query button can be clicked to view detailed information of the parameter
+Parameter Required DB configuration parameters - Search button can be clicked to view detailed information of the parameter

 DB Collation Select Data sorting method - A command that specifies the data sorting and comparison method, and the result of the operation may differ depending on the setting.